The Global Industry Alliance (GIA)

 Areas of Action

-Contributing to the development of best operational practices.
+Contributing to the development of improved operational practices

 Dialogue